stackbithq/stackbit-theme-fjord/README.md

 For those unfamiliar with Stackbit here's how it works -

-This Theme was built to work with Static Site Generators and Headless CMS, Stackbit supports a myriad of different options so you can use the tools you like or pickup new ones.
+Fjord is built to work with Static Site Generators and Headless CMS, Stackbit supports a myriad of different options so you can use the tools you like or try new ones.

 Whehter you like Jekyll, Hugo or want to learn about Gatsby.